Carbon Firm Devaluation and Green Actions

-Using global evidence, we show that high-emission firms tend to have lower price valuation ratios than low-emission firms in the same country, especially in recent years.
-The price gap coincides with heightened climate awareness following local natural disasters, as well as with the divestment from high-emission stocks by financial institutions and retail investors.
-In the presence of equity price pressure in the country, high-emission firms reduce carbon emissions, increase green innovation activities, and decrease dividends and stock repurchases.
-The changes we identify are unlikely a consequence of tighter environmental regulations, as private high-emission firms do not show the same results.
+Using global evidence, we show that high-emission firms have lower price valuation ratios than low-emission firms in the same country, especially in recent years.
+The price gap coincides with heightened climate awareness following local natural disasters.
+In the presence of equity price pressure, high-emission firms reduce carbon emission levels, increase green innovation activities, and downsize operations.
+An instrumental variable approach, in which high-emission firms' price valuation is instrumented by local natural disasters, suggests that the effect on firms' actions is causal.
+Our findings are unlikely driven by tighter environmental regulations, as private high-emission firms do not show the same results.

-Keywords: Price Valuation, Divestment, Climate Awareness, Carbon Emissions, Green Innovation
+Keywords: Price Valuation, Carbon Emissions, Green Innovation, Climate Awareness, Equity Market

 JEL Classification: D83, G11, G15, G23, Q54